 WPA Please choose your algorithms method.
 You can select Algorithms between TKIP or AES.
 WPA Shared Please input the Pre-Shared Key.
-The key should be 8 Key characters or 63 characters in alphanumeric.
+The key should be between Key 8 and 63 characters in alphanumeric form.
 Group Key Please input the period of renewal time.
 The default selection Renewal is 300 seconds.